• Home

 Feeding Tube Awareness Week is an awareness raising campaign of ausEE Inc., a registered Australian charity.
 The content of this site is not influenced by its supporters or partners and a link to a site, external contact, story, resource or group from this site does not imply that it is endorsed by ausEE Inc.

-ausEE Inc. ABN 30 563 569 016 Australia ©2009-2025 The information on this site is for information purposes only and is not intended as a substitute for medical advice from your doctor or other health professional. ausEE Inc. acknowledges the Traditional Owners of Country throughout Australia and recognises their continuing connection to land, waters and community.
+ausEE Inc. ABN 30 563 569 016 Australia ©2009-2026 The information on this site is for information purposes only and is not intended as a substitute for medical advice from your doctor or other health professional. ausEE Inc. acknowledges the Traditional Owners of Country throughout Australia and recognises their continuing connection to land, waters and community.
 We pay our respects to the Aboriginal and Torres Strait Islander people, the cultures and the Elders past and present.

-Site last updated: 26 March 2025
+Site last updated: 23 February 2026

 Terms of Use & Privacy Policy